RoastPotatoes/roastpotatoes.github.io/_posts/2015-08-11-week-in-keyboards-8.md

 ## Corsair Strafe
 With the previous announcement of the Corsair strafe it appeared to be a fairly standard gaming keyboard.
 This week there was another announcement of two other versions.
 The Corsair Strafe RGB and the Corsair Strafe RGB Silent.

 Instantly my interest was drawn to the silent.
 The new silent Strafe includes a new type of cherry switches that are quieter.
-The quieter switches come in brown and red variants.
+The quieter switches come in black and red variants.

 ![](https://i.imgur.com/JXcHVwv.jpg)